Shiutang-Li/XGBoost-theory-n-application/README.md

 ## Usage

-(Main parameters / some preprocessing steps are removed because this competition is still in progress)
+(Main parameters / key preprocessing steps are removed because this competition is still in progress)

 **Step 1.** Download train.csv and test.csv from https://www.kaggle.com/c/sberbank-russian-housing-market/data